Define a Realm Object Model - React Native SDK

 Note

 An index significantly increases the speed of certain read operations at the cost of slightly slower write times and additional storage and memory overhead.
-Realm Database stores indexes on disk, which makes your realm files larger.
+Realm stores indexes on disk, which makes your realm files larger.
 Each index entry is a minimum of 12 bytes.
 The ordering of the index entries supports efficient equality matches and range-based query operations.

 To index a given property, set the property's indexed